irm-codebase/RESTORE/docs/modules/Trade module.md

 Group identifier: `_trd_`

+>**Important**: this file describes unique functions in the module.
+To see the generic constraints used by the module, please see the code.

 Trade entities are able to produce or buy a flows for specific prices.
 Users can enable/disable if a specific trade entity is able to import or export via configuration commands.

 For now, trade prices are constant through the year, but it would be ideal to make them time-series since it would lead to more realistic behaviour.